-During my PhD, I completed an internship with The Sentencing Council for England & Wales, helping to develop new sentencing guidelines and producing theoretical papers critiquing different approaches to structured sentencing.
-I also worked as a research assistant at the University of Haifa and was contracted by the University of Minnesota’s Robina Institute of Criminal Law and Criminal Justice to support a project examining the role of previous convictions in sentencing.
+During my PhD, I completed an internship with The Sentencing Council for England & Wales, supporting the creation of new sentencing guidelines and producing theoretical papers critiquing different approaches to structured sentencing.

-After completing my PhD, I spent two years designing, managing and conducting a range of research projects for the social business, Catch22.
+For two years following the completion of my PhD, I managed and conducted a range of research projects for the social business, Catch22.

-My most recent research examines the harms caused by prohibitionist drug policies.
-In particular, my work explores the links between socioeconomic inequality, drug markets, and the harms of criminalising young people involved in drug distribution.
+My main research interest focuses on the harm caused by prohibitionist drug policies.
+In particular, my work explores the links between socioeconomic inequality, drug markets, violence, and the harms of criminalising young people involved in drug distribution.

-In addition, I have conducted research and published papers on the subjects of sentencing and deterrence.
+In addition, I have conducted research and published papers on the subjects of sentencing, deterrence, social media and alternative provision.

 Irwin-Rogers, K. (2017) Legitimacy on licence: Why and how legitimacy matters.
 The Howard Journal of Crime & Justice.
 56(1): 53-71.

-Irwin-Rogers, K., Densley, J. and Pinkney, C. (In press) Social media and Gang Violence.
+Irwin-Rogers, K., Densley, J. and Pinkney, C. (2018) Social media and Gang Violence.
 In J. L. Ireland, P. Birch and C. A. Ireland (Eds.)
 International Handbook on Aggression.
 Abingdon: Routledge.